 Internal expansions come in many forms but they can generally be broken down into two major categories: (1) Adding and (2) Stretching.

 Genre: Most dance music that I'm familiar with does not have internal expansion.
 It happens occasionally, but it is not common.
-European classical music employs it fairly regulalry, but again, it is not common in dance music even in European classical styles.
-Some pieces simply don't have expansion.
+European classical music employs it fairly regularly, but again, it is not common in dance music even in European classical styles.
+Many pieces simply don't have expansion.

 An expansion created by the combination of repeated, additional, or unexpected groupings.
 There are three sub-categories of additive expansions: